Real-Projects-Digitalization/Mejana/Feedback & Recommendations.md

 # Recommendations:
-o	Dive deeper into problem fields and try to shape it! o	Too generic at the moment  Direction after interviews o	„What is actually relevant for majority of people” o	Compare to market opponents like apple  strong competition o	Define untackled problems
+- Dive deeper into problem fields and try to shape it!
+- Too generic at the moment  Direction after interviews
+- „What is actually relevant for majority of people”
+- Compare to market opponents like apple  strong competition
+- Define untackled problems